DNSCrypt/dnscrypt-resolvers/v3/parental-control.md

 ## adguard-dns-family

-Adguard DNS with safesearch and adult content blocking
+AdGuard DNS with safesearch and adult content blocking

 Warning: This server is incompatible with anonymization.